 (TITLE II OF THE CAPTA AMENDMENTS OF 2010 (P.L.
-111-320)) STATE LEAD AGENCY ASSURANCE STATEMENT STATE : LEAD AGENCY: agency re under the sponsible to administer the funds and as been designated by the Governor of the state to be the lead assume the obligations imposed by the terms and conditions evention of Child Abuse and Neglect award, the following (A) A description of the inventory of current unmet needs and current community-based and prevention-focused programs and activities to prevent child abuse and neglect, and other family resource services operating in the state, will be included with the Annual Performance Report (and subsequent year's reports); (B) Funds received under this title will supplement, not supplant, other state and local public funds designated for the start-up, maintenance, expansion, and redesign of community-based and prevention-focused programs and activities to strengthen and support families to prevent child abuse and neglect; (C) The state has the capacity to ensure the meaningful involvement of parents who are consumers and who can provide leadership in the planning, implementation, and evaluation of the programs and policy decisions of the applicant agency in accomplishing the desired outcomes for such efforts; and (D) The lead agency will provide the Secretary with reports at such time and containing such information as the Secretary may require (and every year on the same date for the life of the grant).
-(Signature of Responsi ble Lead Agency Administrator) (Typed Name an nd Title of Administrator)
+111-320)) STATE LEAD AGENCY ASSURANCE STATEMENT STATE : LEAD AGENCY: agency re under the esponsible to administer the funds a n has been designated by the Governor of the state to be the leadend assume the obligations imposed by the terms and conditions Prevention of Child Abuse and Neglect award, the following (A) prevention-focused programs and current unmet needs and current community-based and l activities to prevent child abuse and neglect, and other g in the state, will be included with the Annual Performance ports); (B) Funds received under this title will supplement, not supplant, other state and local public funds designated for the start-up, maintenance, expansion, and redesign of community-based and prevention-focused programs and activities to strengthen and support families to prevent child abuse and neglect; (C) The state has the capacity to ensure the meaningful involvement of parents who are consumers and who can provide leadership in the planning, implementation, and evaluation of the programs and policy decisions of the applicant agency in accomplishing the desired outcomes for such efforts; and (D) The lead agency will provide the Secretary with reports at such time and containing such information as the Secretary may require (and every year on the same date for the life of grant).
+(Signature of Respon nsible Lead Agency Administrator) (Typed Name e and Title of Administrator)